 Upcoming Holidays and Traditions will be listed here, on the calendar & in the newsletter.

-This years celebration will take place on Saturday, August 4, 7PM, at the church.
-Weather permitting, we will be outside!
-You may wish to bring a chair or blanket to sit on, and a dish to share at the pot luck following the ritual.
+This years celebration of Mabon will be held on Saturday, September 22, 7PM, at the church.
+Weather permitting, the ritual will be held outdoors.
+You may wish to bring a chair or blanket to sit on, and a dish to share for the pot luck following the ritual.